 | Get Values | O(n) | O(n) |

 Key-value pairs are the building blocks of a hashmap.
 A key is a unique label that points to a value.
 Think of a contact list: a person's name (the key) maps to their phone number (the value).
 Keys are always unique, but values can repeat.
-The hash function uses keys to figure out where each value lives.
+The analogy leaks in one spot, though: a contact list is alphabetized, while a hashmap keeps no useful order at all.
+The hash function uses keys to figure out where each value lives, and it scatters them on purpose.

 Hashmaps rely on hash functions to do their work.
 A hash function takes any input and converts it into an integer called a hash code.
 That integer is used as the index where the value gets stored.
 Because hashing gives you the index directly, the hashmap can jump straight to the data instead of scanning every entry.